Domestic Workers and Permanent Residence for Caregivers in Canada

 Canada’s Live-in Caregiver Program ceased as of November 30, 2014.
 Caregivers who arrived in Canada with work permits under the Live-in Caregiver Program may still apply for permanent residence under that program, but they cannot qualify if their initial LMIA (LMO) was issued after November 30, 2014.

 The Live-in Caregiver Program was highly popular throughout its run from 1992 to 2014.
-Thousands of caregivers came to Canada under that program and later obtained permanent residence.
+Thousands of caregivers came to Canada under that program and later obtained permanent residence which can lead to Canadian citizenship.

 On June 15, 2019, new Ministerial Instructions were issued relating to permanent residence options for caregivers.
 Two old pilot programs, the Caring for Children Program and the Caring for People with High Medical Needs Program, were terminated on June 18, 2019, and two new pilot programs, the Home Child Care Provider (HCCP) and Home Support Worker (HSW) Pilot, were put into effect the same day; they will end on June 18, 2024.
 Under the current pilot programs and the new pilot programs, the government will only accept and process 2,750 principal applicants each year.
 Dependents do not count toward this limit.